 Inside Croydon is interested in everything related to life inside Croydon: music, theatre, education, football, crime and policing, traffic, housing and planning, cricket … The list is endless.

 - Consider Inside Croydon a wayfinder towards some activity you might want to become involved with this weekend.
 So if you have an event to publicise, send us the details at email@example.com.

 - Consider Inside Croydon as a lightning rod for the issues that affect you, your family and your colleagues.
 If you have issues with your bin collections, noisy neighbours or dodgy parking, email us with your story.
 We can publicise your plight and get the attention of your councillors.

 - Consider Inside Croydon to be an ever-watchful observer of life in and around Croydon, keeping tabs on our local political “servants”, their actions and their expenses.

-Make sure you comment on what is posted here, and please do send to us the news from your neighbourhood, your street, your school, your choir or drama group, your sports club or your evening class.
+Make sure you comment on what is posted here, and please do send to us the news, announcements, and event details from your neighbourhood, your street, your school, your choir, residents’ association or drama group, your sports club or your evening class.

 Let Croydon know what matters to you, inside Croydon.

-- You can comment (our policy on comments is here) on any of the stories already posted on the blog
+- You can comment on any of the stories already posted on the blog

 - You can write your own article